Limmen/csle/docs/_docs/operating_csle.md

 </p>

-To open a terminal in a running container, e.g. a container with the name `mycontainer`, run the command:
+To open a terminal in a running container, e.g., a container with the name `mycontainer`, run the command:

 ```bash
 csle shell mycontainer